 - Never block (or park within 5ft. of, or park in) a private driveway.

 - Never pass a school bus with flashing red lights!
 It’s the law.

 There is no fee for students in Grades K-5 to ride the bus.
 Parents must still apply for their child to ride the bus.
+Zervas has two local buses, a Boston bus, and numerous vans.
 See the Newton Public Schools Transportation website for answers to your questions.
-Zervas Bus Routes for 2017-2018 Bus Application for 2017-2018
+Zervas Bus Routes for 2019-20 Bus Application & Information